 On May 12, 1994, a ceasefire agreement was reached and mediation for the peaceful resolution of the conflict started.
 Unfortunately, for the last 30 years no peaceful solution has been reached and there have been periodic bouts of fighting.

 On September 27 Armenian military forces started shelling the positions of Azerbaijan.
-In response, the Azerbaijani side launched counterattack operations, which have been going on for a week now.

 Despite all these years of living in a state of war, Azerbaijan has successfully implemented the development of tourism in the country and achieved the recognition of the country as an emerging tourism destination in the world.
 As a result of continuous promotional work, the number of foreigners visiting Azerbaijan in 2019 reached 3.17 million.

 As a result of the Covid-19 pandemic, which started at the beginning of 2020, Azerbaijan closed its borders and international flights were suspended for the safety and security of its citizens and tourists.

 Nevertheless, Azerbaijan continues to promote the country's tourism through various means of technology and online platforms.
 At the same time, the country is developing domestic tourism, improving infrastructure, opening new tourism destinations and creating tourism products.